awesomeWM/awesome/docs/02-contributing.md

 ### Patches

-Submitting patches via pull requests on the Github project is the preferred method.
+Submitting patches via pull requests on the GitHub project is the preferred method.

 #### Pull request